LordRaleigh7926/EduAll-Project/README.md

 Contributions are welcome!
 Please fork this repository, make changes, and submit a pull request.

+### How to try it out?

+- Install the python packages from `requirements.txt`
+- Enter gemini-api-key in config.json
+- Configure firebase keys and variables in app.py and eduall.json
+- run `flask run` command in project directory

 ### License

 This project is licensed under the MIT License.